-- localised food hazard one in which food is not distributed beyond the boundaries of the competent authority and is not deemed to be a serious localised food hazard; should be dealt with locally by the competent authority, in conjunction with other relevant agencies. - serious localised food hazard one in which food is not distributed beyond the boundaries of the competent authority but which involves: E. coli O157, other Verocytotoxin-producing Escherichia coli (VTEC), Clostridium botulinum, Salmonella typhii or Salmonella paratyphi, or which the competent authority considers significant because of, for example, the vulnerability of the population likely to be affected, the numbers involved or any deaths associated with the incident; should be notified by the Competent Authority to FSA and other relevant agencies at the earliest opportunity and by the quickest available means and confirmed in writing on the incident report form.
+- localised food hazard one in which food is not distributed beyond the boundaries of the competent authority and is not deemed to be a serious localised food hazard; should be dealt with locally by the competent authority, in conjunction with other relevant agencies. and to be reported to FSA. - serious localised food hazard one in which food is not distributed beyond the boundaries of the competent authority but which involves: E. coli O157, other Verocytotoxin-producing Escherichia coli (VTEC), Clostridium botulinum, Salmonella typhii or Salmonella paratyphi, or which the competent authority considers significant because of, for example, the vulnerability of the population likely to be affected, the numbers involved or any deaths associated with the incident; should be notified by the Competent Authority to non-localised food hazard - one in which food is distributed beyond the boundaries of the Competent Authority; should be notified by the Competent Authority to FSA and other relevant agencies at the earliest opportunity and by the quickest available means and confirmed in writing on the incident report form (see link at 2.2).